| Home | New Testament Studies | Revelation Table of Contents | Previous Section | Next Section |

 For Your righteous acts have been revealed."

 "Great and marvelous are Your works" Notice the poetic form of the NASB.
 This is a composite allusion to Ps.
 40:5; 92:5; 111:2; 139:14 and Hosea 14:9.
-There are hundreds of allusions to the OT texts in Revelation, but no direct quotes.
+There are hundreds of allusions to OT texts in Revelation, but no direct quotes.
+Often, it is difficult to know which text is being alluded to.

 ▣ "O Lord God, the Almighty" This is an allusion to the three most used common OT titles for YHWH's Deity (cf. Rev. 1:8; 4:8; 11:7; 16:7).